dmerejkowsky/docopt-challenge/README.md

 argument y: invalid float value: 'fortytwo'
 ```

+There's a [Pull Request](https://github.com/docopt/docopt/pull/63) to fix this, though.

 ## Help messages

 Of course, you can pass the whole docstring from the `docopt` version to the